Day of the Dead (Mexico): How to Celebrate Día de Muertos Like a Local

 Subsequently, there are splendid parades every day, but I especially recommend the one in San Agustín Etla (35 minutes from Oaxaca), which is highly traditional, or the one in the Jalatlaco district, both occurring on November 1st.

-- For all the activities to do and places to stay in Oaxaca, I invite you to read my Ultimate Guide to Oaxaca!
+- For all the activities to do and places to stay in Oaxaca, check out my Ultimate Guide to Oaxaca!

 The capital is a vibrant city that hosts a multitude of events throughout the year, and there is much to do and see for the Day of the Dead in Mexico City!